dougeby/IntuneDocs/intune/get-support.md

 ## Create an online support ticket

-If you are unable to find answers by using the self-help resources, you can create an online support ticket.
+If you are unable to find answers by using online documentation, you can create an online support ticket.

 **Limit each support ticket to a single issue**.
 This helps us serve you better.
 Here's why: